cypnk/Anime-List/README.md

 Tenchi Universe *1995*
 Tenisu no Ojisama (The Prince of Tennis) *2001*
 Tenki no Ko (Weathering with you) *2019*
+Tensai Oji no Akaji Kokka Saisei Jutsu - So da, Baikoku Shiyo (The Genius Prince's Guide to Raising a Nation Out of Debt) *2022*
 Tensei shitara Slime Datta Ken (That Time I Got Reincarnated as a Slime) *2018*
 Tenshi no Tamago (Angel's Egg) *1985*
 Tentomushi no Uta (The Song of Tentomushi) *1974*